Doc Audit & Project Scoping Playbook for Freelance Tech Writers

 return resp.json()

-- Code formatting: Monospace code blocks, language tags, short outputs only.
+- Code Formatting: Use monospace code blocks, language tags, and keep outputs brief.

-- Naming: Use consistent resource names (snake_case or kebab-case but pick one).
+- Naming: Maintain consistent resource names (snake_case or kebab-case; choose one).

-- Versioning strategy: API version in URL (/v1/), docs include migration notes for major versions.
+- Versioning Strategy: Include API version in the URL (/v1/) and document migration notes for major versions.

-- Changelog: One-line summary per release with links to breaking changes.
+- Changelog: Provide a one-line summary per release with links to breaking changes.

-- Localization readiness: Keep strings externalized, avoid embedded screenshots with text.
+- Localization Readiness: Keep strings externalized and avoid embedded screenshots with text.

-- Full reference + SDK examples (1–3 weeks) — depends on API size.
+- Full Reference & SDK Examples: 1–3 weeks — Time varies based on API size.

 Hi [Client],